The Complexity of Local Stoquastic Hamiltonians on 2D Lattices: Parallel Gadget Application

 \subsection{Subdivision and Geometrical Gadgets}

-The subdivision gadget and all geometrical gadgets, \textsc{Subdivision}, \textsc{Cross} and \textsc{Fork}, use the same unperturbed penalty Hamiltonian.
+The gadgets, \textsl{Subdivision}, \textsl{Cross} and \textsl{Fork}, use the same unperturbed penalty Hamiltonian.
 For a series of edges that are acted upon by these perturbation gadgets in parallel, we must show that there are no cross-gadget terms to second-order.
 The unperturbed penalty Hamiltonian is given by